LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 [Take a look at the python notebook here](https://github.com/LucasTrost/Ironhack-Final-Project-Bacardi/blob/main/Python%20Notebook/Bacardi_Creating_Model.ipynb)

+<a id='section5'></a>
 # 5.Tools and Organization

     Python - Jupyter Notebooks for prediction and machine learning model implementations.

+    Excel for data engineering and pre-processing

-Tableau Public and Google Slides for visualization and analysis, dynamic and presentable graphics and charts.
+    Tableau Public for visualization and analysis.
+Used also for the presentation (graphics)

-Excel
-Google Slides for the presentation.
+    Google Slides for presentation template and contents

-GitHub for repositories and data files.
+    GitHub for repositories and data files

+<a id='section6'></a>
 # 6. Conclusion

+We believe that thee last three fiscal years annomalities caused by COVID-19 pandemic Key Trends Driving the Global Beverage Alcohol Industry
 I believe the two models to be of good aid for our new office in Seattle, especially the ladder.
 I can see us scanning the real estate market for the determined features, and calculating a rough price range, before sending out one of our agents.
 Because in the end, little beats the judgement and expertise of a TheAgency's agent.